wibu-systems/docker-codemeter/base/BUILDING.md

 docker build -t wibusystems/codemeter --no-cache --platform=linux/arm64 -f Dockerfile .
 ```

-Changing the CodeMeter Version can be done by placing another CodeMeter-Deb Package into this directory and passing the build argument `CODEMETER_VERSION`.
+Changing the CodeMeter version can be done by placing another CodeMeter-Deb Package into this directory and passing the build argument `CODEMETER_VERSION`.
 Example:

 ```shell